 So Backblaze B2 Cloud Storage, in a nutshell, it works similar to Amazon S3 or Microsoft Azure, allowing us to store vast quantities of data in the cloud but does it for 1/4th the cost of your typical object storage provider.

-Because B2 doesn’t include any client software to interface with so storage is accessed primarily through either via the web GUI, API or CLI.
+Because B2 doesn’t include any client software to interface with any time we access the storage we need to use either the web GUI, API or CLI.
 In the case of Veeam, this means we need to rely on a ‘cloud gateway’ which there are several options available that are compatible with B2, in this particular article, I have explored configuring a Synology DS1812 with the CloudSync package.